Bob Clampett: As an animator

-Clampett felt encouraged after these successes and began writing more story contributions.
+Clampett was encouraged by these successes and began writing more story contributions.
 After Schlesinger realized he needed another unit, he made a deal with Tex Avery, naming Clampett his collaborator.
 They were moved to a ramshackle building used by gardeners and WB custodial staff for storage of cleaning supplies, solvents, brooms, lawnmowers and other implements.
-Working apart from the other animators in the small, dilapidated wooden building in the middle of the Vitaphone lot, Avery and Clampett soon discovered they were not the only inhabitants - they shared the building with thousands of tiny termites.
+Working apart from the other animators in a small, dilapidated wooden bungalow in the middle of the Sunset Boulevard lot, Avery and Clampett soon discovered they were not the only inhabitants - they shared the building with thousands of tiny termites.
 They christened the building "Termite Terrace", a name eventually used by historians to describe the entire studio.
-The two soon developed an irreverent style of animation that would set Warner Bros. apart from its competitors.
-They were soon joined by animators Chuck Jones, Virgil Ross and Sid Sutherland, and worked virtually without interference on their new, groundbreaking style of humor for the next year.
+The two soon developed an irreverent animation style that would set Warner Bros. apart from its competitors.
+They were soon joined by animators Chuck Jones, Virgil Ross, and Sid Sutherland, and worked virtually without interference on their new, groundbreaking style of humor for the next year.
 It was a wild place with an almost college fraternity-like atmosphere.
 Animators would frequently pull pranks such as gluing paper streamers to the wings of flies.
 Leon Schlesinger, who rarely ventured there, was reputed on one visit to have remarked in his lisping voice, "Pew, let me out of here!
 The only thing missing is the sound of a flushing toilet!!"

-On the side, Clampett directed a sales film, co-animated by Chuck Jones and in-betweened by Robert Cannon.
-Clampett filmed Cannon in live action as the hero and rotoscoped it into the film.
-Clampett planned to leave Leon Schlesinger Productions, but Schlesinger offered him a promotion to director and more money if he would stay.
-Clampett was promoted to director in late 1936, directing a color sequence in the feature When's Your Birthday?
-(1937).
-This led to what was essentially a co-directing stint with fellow animator Chuck Jones for the financially ailing Ub Iwerks, whom Schlesinger subcontracted to produce several Porky Pig shorts.
-These shorts featured the short-lived and generally unpopular Gabby Goat as Porky's sidekick.
-Despite Clampett and Jones' contributions, however, Iwerks was the only credited director.
-Clampett's first cartoon with a directorial credit was Porky's Badtime Story.
-Under the Warner system, Clampett had complete creative control over his own films, within severe money and time limitations (he was only given $3,000 and four weeks to complete each short).
-During production of Porky's Duck Hunt in 1937, Avery created a character that would become Daffy Duck and Clampett animated the character for the first time.
+During production of Porky's Duck Hunt in 1937, Avery created a character that would become Daffy Duck, and Clampett animated the character for the first time.